THE CALENDAR OF GOD

 There are many more such examples in the Mishnah.

-A gradual development of the calendar can be seen by studying the Mishnah (200AD), the Tosefta (Approx. 300AD), the Jerusalem Talmud (4th Century) and the Babylonian Talmud (5th Century).
+A gradual development of the calendar can be seen by studying the Mishnah (200AD), the Tosefta (approx. 300AD), the Jerusalem Talmud (4th Century) and the Babylonian Talmud (5th Century), the last three being commentaries on, and further developments of the Mishnah.
 However, even the Babylonian Talmud does not contain all the Hebrew calendar laws as they exist today.

-The only proof being offered that Christ kept the days of postponement is the way the days fell in the suggested year of His death, 31AD.
+The only "proof" being offered by the Churches of God that Christ kept the fixed Hebrew calendar is the way the days fell in the year of His death, 31AD.

-See the partial email exchange from April 2010 between the author and MN (name withheld), PCG calendar "expert" below, which refutes this "proof".
+See the partial email exchange from April 2010 between the author and MN (name withheld), Philadelphia Church of God "calendar expert" below, which refutes this "proof".

-Writing in purple, highlighting and underlining has been inserted by the author.
+Writing in (brackets), highlighting and underlining has been inserted by the author.

 From: Ron Mey